 If you like your oatmeal sweet, skip the brown sugar and add a helping of your favorite fruit.
 You could even add applesauce or mashed banana if you really want to incorporate the sweetness into your oatmeal.

-Now that you know that oatmeal is good for weight loss, you need to make sure you’re eating the right type of oatmeal to maximize its benefits.
+Now that you know that oatmeal is good for weight loss, you need to make sure you’re eating the right type of healthy oatmeal to maximize its benefits.

 What About Instant Oatmeal?

 Let’s get this one out of the way first.
 When it comes to losing weight, instant oatmeal is definitely not your best choice.
 The problem with instant oatmeal for weight loss is that it’s highly processed and has added sugars and sodium, which is certainly not what you need when trying to lose weight.
 Plus, you lose some of the good nutritional value when oats are processed to make instant oatmeal.

 Steel-Cut and rolled oats, on the other hand, can definitely help you lose weight!
 How?
 Well, as mentioned above, oatmeal is very low in fat and high in soluble fiber, which is great for fighting belly fat.
 Because these two types of oats are the least processed, they contain more fiber and other nutrients.
 They also have more texture, meaning you may feel the need to add less sugar or other additives.